alcor/figment/README.md

 # Figment
-Figment shares the work your whole team is doing with basic search, filtered views for tags, and more.
-It is run as a Google Sheet, which allows it to work within most organizations, and can be deployed by an individual on the team.
+Figment shares the work from your whole team with basic search, filtered views for tags, and more.
+It is a fancy Google Sheet with scripts, which allows it to work within most organizations, and can be deployed by an individual on the team.

 ![Screenshot](https://github.com/alcor/figment/blob/master/img/screenshot.png?raw=true)

 ## Requirements
 - Figma
-- Gsuite (Google Sheets + App Script)
+- Gsuite (Google Sheets + Scripts)

 ## Initial Setup